wp-plugins/pinterest-pin-it-button/readme.txt

 5. Advanced settings

 == Changelog ==

+= 1.4.4 = [TODO]
+* Center align option added (single button, widget and shortcode).
+* Now hides pin count bubble if a dash ("-") is returned from Pinterest when case their service is down.
+* Will now use new embed code from http://business.pinterest.com.
+* Various shortcode fixes.
+* Fixed all debug warnings logged by WP_DEBUG.

 = 1.4.3 =
 * Fixed bug where Create Pin popup wasn't working in some cases.